JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

   linuxX64("native") {  // on Linux
   // macosX64("native") { // on x86_64 macOS
   // macosArm64("native") { // on Apple Silicon macOS
-  // mingwX64("native") { //on Windows
+  // mingwX64("native") { // on Windows
     binaries {
       sharedLib {
         baseName = "native" // on Linux and macOS
-        // baseName = "libnative" //on Windows
+        // baseName = "libnative" // on Windows
       }
     }
   }